carpentries/carpentrycon/roles_and_responsibilities.md

 ### The Carpentries Organization and Staff

 The Carpentries organization supports and values the importance of bringing its members together at the in-person conference of CarpentryCon.
 The Executive Director had contributed significantly to the planning of its inaugural event and have constantly provided support to both the TaskForce members and the participants.
-The Staff members have generously offered us their expertise whenever the members of the TaskForce members and participants have sought their guidance.
+The Staff members have generously offered their expertise whenever the members of the TaskForce members and participants have sought their guidance.

 ### CarpentryCon Liaison